fu4303/portfolio-cassiecodes/src/posts/animating-the-viewbox-logo.md

 ---
-title: Making lil' me - part 1.
+title: Animating the viewbox logo.
-metaTitle: Making a lil' me - Part 1.
+metaTitle: Animating the viewbox logo.
-metaDesc: How to get values from mouse movement and plug them into an animation.
+metaDesc: Setting up clip-paths in an SVG can be fiddly and time consuming.
+But the results are well worth the effort..
-socialImage: /images/avatar.jpg
+socialImage: /images/viewbox.png
-image: /images/avatar.jpg
+image: /images/viewbox.png
 alt: "Cassie's logo"
 date: '2020-06-30'
 tags: